Can you become rich with 1 million views? Does 1 view equal 1 dollar? How does YouTube calculate how much to pay its creators?

 So your CPM may be dramatically different from that of other vloggers, even if you have similar types of content.

-If, for example, you target third world countries with your videos, you’ll find that you have a much lower CPM than if you target, for example, Sweden, the Netherlands, or France.
+If, for example, you target developing countries with your videos, you’ll find that you have a much lower CPM than if you target, for example, Sweden, the Netherlands, or France.

 If you’re targeting English-speaking viewers, your views are most likely to come from English-speaking areas like the United States, Canada, Australia, and the UK, so it’s important to consider that when calculating your average potential CPM.